cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * generate Key 4c hamt_update(TAUsender..xBalance,amount); // update balance

-### Put the final ContractReceiptStateRoot = hamt_put(cbor); // this the for returning to requestor for future state prediction, "this state is my prediction"
+### Put the result ContractReceiptStateRoot = hamt_put(cbor); // this the for returning to requestor for future state prediction, "this state is my prediction"

 ### B. Collect votings from peers has two modes: miner and non-miner:
 #### B1. non mining users, which are on battery power or telecome data service.